lehzhu/personalsite/content/portfolio/jdpower.md

 weight: 1
 ---

-I led a QA engineering project at [JD Power](https://www.jdpower.com/business) in the [Power Information Network](https://www.jdpower.com/business/pin-automotive-products) team.
+I led a Data and QA engineering project at [JD Power](https://www.jdpower.com/business) in the [Power Information Network](https://www.jdpower.com/business/pin-automotive-products) team.

 JD Power is an analytics firm that started out giving car awards, but is now responsible for the data stack in a multitude of industries.
 The Power Information Network is the primary offering for the North American car dealership industry, consolidating data from most leading vendors.